heypoom/lek/rfcs/0-first-draft.md

 # Routine on each cell

-System that operates on all Cell entity
+System that operates on all Cell entity.

 ```
 Cell grows at a constant rate